Promoting British Values at St Peter’s Methodist Primary School

 Children learn that their behaviours have an effect on their own rights and those of others.

 All members of the school community are encouraged to treat each other with respect.
-Lessons and assemblies reinforce our values regularly.
+Lessons and worships reinforce our values regularly.

 Tolerance of those with Different Faiths and Beliefs